-S.P.: On the eastern part of this property, there are some really wet areas.
-There’s the river, and a big block of timber, and everything comes together on the north side of the water.
-There’s likely some deer traffic through there.
+S.P.: There are some really wet areas.
+There's the river, and a big block of timber, and everything comes together near the water.
+There's likely some deer traffic through there.

 9. The Bluff

 S.P.: This seems like extreme terrain.
-There’s a big bluff that comes up over the high side of this river on the southern end of the property.
+There's a big bluff that comes up over the high side of this river on the end of the property.
 The river comes down and corners right there.
-It’s going to be a funnel.
+It's probably a funnel.